sbarex/MediaInfo/README.md

 ![Customize a menu item](Assets/settings_menu_item.png)

-When composing the menu label, any worthless placeholders are left blank.
-Multiple spaces or punctuation marks (comma and semicolon) or empty parentheses are automatically eliminated, for this reason it is suggested to separate placeholders whose value may not always be available with spaces, commas or semicolons.
+When composing the menu title, all worthless placeholders are left blank.
+Multiple spaces or punctuation marks (comma and semicolon) or empty parentheses are automatically deleted.
+For this reason it is suggested to separate placeholders whose value may not always be available with spaces, commas or semicolons.

 You can also specify an explanatory icon for each item.
 Some icons (_image_, _video_, _pdf_, _page_, _ratio_, _media box_, _bleed box_, _art box_) respect the orientation (portrait or landscape) of the source.
 The _color_ icon respects the color space (RGB, CMYK, gray scale, B/W, LAB).

 Use a single dash (`-`) to create a menu separator.
-Please note that for a macOS limitation the separator item will not be shown with the usual dividing line but with an empty menu item.
+Note that for a macOS limitation the separator element will not be shown with the usual dividing line.

 If you need more control over the information displayed by the menu items you can also use custom scripts (see the [Scripting support](#scripting-support) chapter).